Revolut IPO: what to know and how to buy shares

 - Open an account

-- Search for Revolut on our platform or app and open your position
+- Search for Revolut on our platform or IG Invest app and open your position

 If you want to buy Revolut shares and own them, you'd open a share dealing account.
 If Revolut lists in the US, you'll be able to buy shares on the day of the IPO.
-It'll cost £0 commission if you've traded 3+ times in the previous calendar month, otherwise £10.
+It can cost from £0, though a forex fee of 0.7% may apply alongside other charges.

 If Revolut lists in the UK and offer a primary market, you'd be able to buy shares at the IPO price with us ahead of the listing for zero commission.

 If you want to trade Revolut shares with derivatives, you would open a spread betting or CFD trading account.
-Spread bets are commission-free, while CFDs incur a £10 commission on UK shares / $15 on US stocks.
 When trading, you can go long or short and you'll trade on leverage.

 This means you could gain or lose money much faster than you'd expect, as your trade size is much larger than your initial outlay.
 This means you could lose more than your initial deposit.
 It's best to have a risk management plan in place before you trade using leverage.